1jour1vin

 Decanter

-The second wine of the Pauillac Grand Cru Classé, Château Grand-Puy Ducasse, comes from the estate's young vines, which border Châteaux Mouton-Rothschild, Lafite-Rothschild, and Pontet-Canet to the north.
-It is a bold red wine with supple tannins, elegant aging, and bright acidity, which balances the generous palate of black fruits and spicy plums.
-Drink now while young, or keep for a few more years.
+The second wine of the Pauillac Grand Cru Classé, Château Grand-Puy Ducasse, is made from the estate’s young vines, which border the Châteaux Mouton-Rothschild, Lafite-Rothschild, and Pontet-Canet to the north.
+It is a bold red wine with supple tannins, elegant aging, and brilliant acidity, which balances the generous palate of black fruits and spicy plums.
+Enjoy it now while it is young, or cell it for a few more years.

 Hachette Wine Guide